ZenProjects/Apache-mod-chroot/README.md

    started coding, I found mod_security which does this, among others.
 I didn't need URL normalization and other mod_security features so I decided to create my own module.
-My code is similar to mod_security, with some sanity checks added. mod_security is developed by Ivan Ristic.
+My code is similar to mod_security, with some sanity checks added in chroot are move in child_init hook to make no need to have pidfile,scoreboard,lockfile in chroot jail. mod_security is developed by Ivan Ristic.